Halima Chehaima

-Halima Chehaima is a Belgian beauty queen who won the title of Miss Brussels 2007.
+Halima Chehaima is a Belgian beauty pageant titleholder who won the title of Miss Belgium 2007.
 She also won the Miss International Tourism contest in 2007 in Portugal and represented Belgium in Miss World 2007 in China.

 In November 2006 the pageant's steering committee came to Chehaima's defense after it was suggested she had dangerous acquaintances.

 Personal life

 She was born to a Moroccan father and a Belgian (Flemish) mother.